 I also didn’t want to just re-do my old recipe, which works really well.
 So I decided to go the French route and make their version, fromage de tete.
 That version is always in some sort of pan, and I happen to own a pretty Le Creuset enameled terrine pan so it seemed like a natural.
 All I needed was a pig’s head.

-That chance came last week, when I got a chance to hunt pigs again, and ended up shooting Mistah Brown the Boar in a wild hunt.
-So I toted home his head along with everything else.
+That chance came after a successful hunt in Northern California.
+So I toted home the pig’s head along with everything else.
 On the drive I debated whether to make this recipe or to delve into the mysterious world of scrapple.
 The French won out this time, so scrapple will have to await my next pig’s head.

 Once you have a wild pig’s head, your job has only begun.
 Now you need to skin it, which is always gnarly.